SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     to Objective-C compatible members of the class, its extensions, its subclasses, and all of their extensions.

-    Most code should use the ``objc`` attribute to expose only the declarations that are needed, instead of using this attribute.
+    Most code should use the ``objc`` attribute instead, to expose only the declarations that are needed.
-    Exposing declarations to the Objective-C runtime
-    requires a thunk method to translate between calling conventions, which has a negative impact on performance and binary size.
-    Using the ``objc`` attribute lets you avoid paying that cost except when it is actually doing something useful.

     This attribute is a convenience for
+    libraries such as the XCTest framework
-    libraries and systems that make heavy use of the introspection facilities of the Objective-C runtime --- for example, the XCTest framework ---
+    that make heavy use of
+    the introspection facilities of the Objective-C runtime.
-    where the declarations that the ``objcMembers`` attribute implicitly marks with the ``objc`` attribute
-    would otherwise have been marked with ``objc`` explicitly.
+    There is a cost in binary size and in performance incurred by exposing declarations to the Objective-C runtime, which means you usually want
+    to limit the declarations exposed to the Objective-C runtime.

 ``testable``
     Apply this attribute to ``import`` declarations